emgsilva/asyncjerseygrizzly/README.md

 Based on tutorial from: http://allegrotech.io/async-rest.html

 This is a maven project.
-Need to use Java 8.
+Needs to use JDK 8 in order to use CompletableFuture.